Texas Court Records

 The purpose of child support is to provide for a child's basic needs and expenses.
 Texas laws do not provide specifications on what child support covers.
 However, some of the typical expenses covered include:

-- Medical and dental care: this includes health insurance and out-of-pocket medical expenses
+- Medical and dental care: This includes health insurance and out-of-pocket medical expenses

-- Education: this includes books, sports equipment, musical instruments, school trips, and school lunches
+- Education: This includes books, sports equipment, musical instruments, school trips, and school lunches

-- Childcare: this includes payments for nannies, daycare, or babysitters
+- Childcare: This includes payments for nannies, daycare, or babysitters

-- Basic needs: this includes food, clothing, shelter, transportation, and some entertainment.
+- Basic needs: This includes food, clothing, shelter, transportation, and some entertainment.

-What is the Average Child Support Payment in Texas?
+What Is The Average Child Support Payment in Texas?

-- Salary, including tips, bonuses and overtime payment
+- Salary, including tips, bonuses, and overtime payment

 - Rental income